-Interns are expected to raise their own funding to cover their plane ticket, country visa, and living expenses before they depart for Uganda.
+Interns are expected to raise their own funding to cover their plane ticket, country visa, and living expenses.
 Sole Hope provides personalized fundraising tools to help promote your effort and all donations for support are fully tax-deductible.

 The ideal candidate will be one who: